-Home to a network of amazing caves hidden beneath the region’s lush jungles, including the biggest cave system in the country, Samar is a rugged island where adventure seekers can experience something out of the ordinary.
+Samar (formerly named Western Samar), is one of the three provinces of Samar Island in Eastern Visayas in the Philippines.
+Home to a network of amazing caves hidden beneath the region’s lush jungles, including the biggest cave system in the country, Samar is a rugged destination where adventure seekers can experience something out of the ordinary.
 Though most of Samar Island remains off-the-radar for local tourists, many international spelunkers have been drawn here since it’s been dubbed the “Caving Capital of the Philippines.”

-The laid-back city of Catbalogan serves as the provincial capital of Western Samar and is the best place to base if you want to explore Samar’s caves.
-Samar is connected to the island and province of Leyte via the San Juanico Bridge, which spans the San Juanico Strait, the narrowest strait in the world.
+The laid-back city of Catbalogan serves as the provincial capital of Samar province and is the best place to base if you want to explore Samar’s caves.
+Samar is connected to the island and province of Leyte (capital Tacloban) via the San Juanico Bridge, which spans the San Juanico Strait, the narrowest strait in the world.

 HOW TO GET THERE:

-There are flights from Manila to Calbayog City in Western Samar and Catarman, Northern Samar.
-You can also go to Catbalogan via Tacloban City in the neighboring province of Leyte.
+There are flights from Manila to Calbayog City in Samar and Catarman, Northern Samar.
+However flights are usually more expensive and schedules are not as frequent.
+The more affordable way to get to to Catbalogan is via Tacloban City in the neighboring province of Leyte.
 From the Tacloban town proper, the land trip (by bus or van) takes approximately 2 -2.5 hours.
 Grandtours Vans are the most convenient since they go direct, but they only leave once all the passengers seats have been filled up.
 The buses stop to drop and pick up passengers along the way, so the trip may take longer.
 You can also get to Samar by taking the 2-hour ferry boat ride from Matnog, Sorsogon province to Allen, Northern Samar, which is another 3 hours away by bus from Catbalogan.

-Cebu Pacific flies from Manila and Cebu to Tacloban, and will launch direct flights from Cebu to Calbayog and Ormoc starting November 19, 2016.
+Cebu Pacific, Philippine Air Lines and AirAsia all offer flights from Manila to Tacloban.
+Cebu Pacific flies from Manila and Cebu to Tacloban and has direct flights from Cebu to Calbayog and Ormoc.
 Lowest year-round fares may be booked through www.cebupacificair.com or reservation hotlines (02)7020-888.

-Tricycles: Local tricycles, colorful pedal-powered rickshaws, are the main mode of transport around Catbalogan.
+Tricycles: Local tricycles, the colorful pedal-powered rickshaws, are the main mode of transport around Catbalogan.
 There are also motorized tricycles that go on longer journeys near the city.
 Unless you’re carrying heavy bags, you don’t actually need to ride to get around, because the town center is very compact and walkable.
-There are vans and buses that travel to other towns in Western Samar.
+Fare is P5 per ride.

 Bicycles: If you want to explore on your own or go further away from the town proper, you can also rent a bicycle.
 I was able to rent a mountain bike from Trexplore/Samar Outdoor Shop.
 Regular rate is P250/day.

-Habal-habal: Because of the road conditions, the jump-off point to some tourist spots (like Calbiiga Caves) are only reachable by habal-habal or sturdy motorcycles for hire.
-I noticed a few motorcycles modified with roofs, which adapts the vehicle to the tropical storms that hit the region.
+Habal-habal: Because of the road conditions, the jump-off point to some tourist spots (like Calbiiga Caves or San Jorge) are only reachable by habal-habal or sturdy motorcycles for hire.
+A lot of passenger motorcycles here are modified with roofs, which is very practical because of the frequent tropical storms that hit the region.